What is Echo360?

 What are the system requirements?

 Echo360 can be installed on Windows and Mac computers.
-Please visit the Requirements page.
+For more detailed information, see the following pages:

 Can I upload other videos that I already have?